kunhwiko/concepts/systems/networks.md

    - IP addresses will efficiently narrow down from L3 to the correct L2 network, where computers can then be located through MAC addresses

 MAC address
-  a) physical unique address of a machine
+   - physical unique address of a machine
-  b) useful for local communications
+   - useful for local communications
-  c) determines "who" the machine is
+   - determines "who" the machine is
-  d) difficult for the entire Internet to keep track of where all MAC addresses are
+   - difficult for the entire Internet to keep track of where all MAC addresses are

 DNS Server: phonebook for finding the IP addresses of sites, DNS servers are replicated for availability, and caches popular addresses